 KA WA‘A – A Lū‘au at Disney Aulani

-I’m planning to write a post just about our luau experience at Aulani, but a bit for your to know.
-There is an additional expense and buy tickets beforehand.
+There is an additional expense and you buy tickets beforehand.
 The Aulani luau is different than the other two I’ve been to in that it’s much more of a Disney experience.
 The story is more of a Disney story vs being a history lesson.
 There are also a lot of fun hands on activities available before the luau starts, which our whole family loved!

 Meeting Disney Characters at Aulani

 Aulani is a Disney property, so many people will be highly interested in meeting characters while on vacation at the resort.
 It’s important to note that characters are on site, but it’s certainly not what you’d find in the parks.
 As we were told, the characters are “on vacation, too”, so don’t want to spend all their time signing autographs and posing for photos. ;)

 If you book the character breakfast, you’ll probably meet three characters.
 You’ll meet Mickey when you check in for your reservation.
 We met Minnie at our two breakfasts, as well as Goofy and Pluto separately.
 You can also find characters around the resort, we met Moana!
 FYI, Moana is not Hawaiian…she’s just visiting from her home Polynesian island of Motunui.

 Pin trading also takes place at Disney Aulani, which surprised us.
 Mia is a pin trader and we were sad we left her pins at home.